 - Your money gets locked up: Unlike a regular savings account, if you want to earn the maximum amount of interest, you’ll have to ensure your money remains untouched until the fixed deposit reaches maturity.
 Some savings accounts offer fairly attractive rates these days and might be an even better bet than fixed deposits.

 Before you write off fixed deposit accounts altogether, check out MoneySmart’s Fixed Deposit Wizard.
-Interest rates are more attractive than they were a few years ago, so if you have a few tens of thousands of dollars lying around, you might want to consider opening your own fixed deposit accounts
+Interest rates are more attractive than they were a few years ago, so if you have a few tens of thousands of dollars lying around, opening your own fixed deposit account might not be the worst idea.

 Have you ever maintained a fixed deposit account in Singapore?
 Tell us in the comments!